redsteadz/devSensei/content/notes/3.ReactJS/Fundamentals/Reacts Best Practice.md

 ---
-title: "Best Practices for React"
+title: Best Practices for React
-description: "The best practices that should be followed for react apps"
+description: The best practices that should be followed for react apps
 tags:
   - react
   - fundamentals
+date: 1999-11-23
 ---

 [Reference 1](https://scrimba.com/articles/react-project-structure/#introduction)